-Formally, a foreclosure home is a home that has actually been repossessed by the bank.
-Typically, this happens when the owner stops working to keep up on home mortgage payments for any variety of factors.
+Officially, a foreclosure home is a residential or commercial property that has actually been repossessed by the bank.
+Typically, this occurs when the owner fails to keep up on mortgage payments for any number of reasons.

 How to Find Alida Foreclosures, Bank Owned and Power of Sale Listings